analogpixel/til/git/revert-file-from-master.md

-# restore a file from master
+# revert a file from master

 if you want to revert a file in your branch back to master (or some other branch)